— About —

 — Welcome to my website

-In December 2019 I am starting the biggest adventure of my life: a run around the world!
+On December 6th 2019 I have started the biggest adventure of my life: a run around the world!

 This is an incredibly exciting 2 years journey, of 650 marathons, which I want to share with you.